Bayesian parameter-estimation of Galactic binaries in LISA data with Gaussian Process Regression: Results

 \section{Results}

-The following results are obtained with the pipeline described above, where the optional frequency range reduction is omitted.
-To simulate the LISA response of Galactic binaries we used fastGB provided by the LDC \cite{LDC} based on \cite{cornish2007tests}.
+The following results are obtained with the pipeline described above.
+To simulate the LISA response of Galactic binaries we used FastGB since the GB signals of the LDC1-3 \cite{LDC} are also simulated using FastGB.
 All presented simulations have an observation time of 2 years.
+The code of this pipeline and the following results are open source and available under the MIT license \cite{strub_code}.